ayamir/bspwm-dotfiles/README.md

 **Font**: Droid Sans Mono Nerd Font:size=13 (noto-fonts-complete powerline-fonts needed)

-If you use the draula theme, in order to display the icon font, you should install **nerd-fonts-complete**
+If you use the dracula theme, in order to display the icon font, you should install **nerd-fonts-complete**

 If you use the nord theme, in order to display the icon font, you should install **ttf-font-awesome** and **otf-font-awesome**